20 of the Best Emotional, Story-Driven Games Right Now

 9. Firewatch – Best Character Development and Atmosphere

 Firewatch revolves around a man named Henry who takes a job as a fire lookout in the Wyoming wilderness to escape his troubled personal life.
 Over the summer, he forms a bond with his supervisor, Delilah, via walkie-talkie.
-The story touches on themes of isolation, relationships, and the past’s influence on the present.
+Much of the game is just you doing your ordinary job as a fire lookout whilst talking to Delilah through walkie-talkie, with several dialogue choices.

-As the summer progresses, Henry and Delilah encounter strange occurrences that hint at a deeper mystery.
-Players will be eager to uncover what’s really going on in the forest.
+But that’s not all to the story.
+As the summer progresses, Henry and Delilah start encountering strange events that hint at a deeper mystery, which I can’t spoil.
+This makes the story more intriguing as you become eager to find out what’s really going on in the forest.

 10. The Witcher 3 – Best Story-Driven Action RPG

-The Witcher 3: Wild Hunt, developed by CD Projekt Red, is one of the most celebrated action role-playing games in recent years.
+The Witcher 3: Wild Hunt is one of the most celebrated action role-playing games of our time.
 Based on the book series by Andrzej Sapkowski, the game continues the story of Geralt of Rivia, a monster hunter known as a Witcher.

 The main narrative revolves around Geralt’s search for his adopted daughter Ciri, who is pursued by the spectral Wild Hunt.
-Along the way, Geralt gets entangled in political intrigues, wars, and various subplots that can vary based on player choices.
+Along the way, you find yourself involved in political struggles, wars and subplots/sidequests based on your choices.

 The Witcher 3 is an excellent choice for those looking to play an RPG with a good story.